DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 ### Setting up an Environment

-Before training your net be sure to install mltools and activate your conda environment ([instructions](https://github.com/digitalglobe/mltools#installationusage)).
+Before training your net be sure to install mltools and activate your conda environment. <b>Follow these [instructions](https://github.com/digitalglobe/mltools#installationusage) before continuing.</b>

 Activate your environment: